 In the rating context, Ned was successful counsel for the local authority in Edem v Basingstoke and Deane BC EWHC 2433 (Admin), a case on council tax exemptions.

 Ned has advised on easements, restrictive covenants and landlord and tenant issues.
-He has appeared in front of the Tribunal to the Land Registry and has argued boundary disputes in the courts.
+He has acted for HMRC and the Valuation Office Agency in the Upper Tribunal on rating and land valuation matters, including Chakravorty v Revenue and Customs Commissioners UKUT 184 (LC).
+Ned has also appeared in front of the Tribunal to the Land Registry and has dealt with boundary disputes in the Magistrates Court.

 Ned undertakes work in other areas of public law such as education, immigration and community care.
-He also has experience as an advocate in Employment Tribunal claims, social security cases, road traffic disputes and debt claims.
+He acts for the Home Office (see eg Onos v SSHD EWHC 59 (Admin)).
+He also has experience as an advocate in Employment Tribunal claims and social security cases.

 Awards and Education